orionrobots/orionrobots.github.io/_posts/2008-10-26-halloween-animatronics.md

 # More

-Have a good look around instructables - there is plenty there to build.
+Have a good look around Instructables - there is plenty there to build.
 Enough to keep anyone occupied.
-I would also encourage my readers to submit their own cool builds and how-to's there too!
+I would also encourage my readers to submit their own cool builds and howto's there too!